- Overview

 4. Run AsyncAPI tests

-Now the final step is to perform some test of the validation features in Microcks.
-As we will need API implementation for that it’s not as easy as writing HTTP based API implementation, we have some helpful scripts in our api-tooling
+Now the final step is to perform some tests of the validation features in Microcks.
+As we will need API implementation for that, it’s not as easy as writing an HTTP-based API implementation; we have some helpful scripts in our api-tooling

 GitHub repository.
-This scripts are made for working with the User signed-up API
+These scripts are made for working with the User signed-up API

 Imagine that you want to validate messages from a QA

-environment with dedicated NATS broker.
+environment with a dedicated NATS broker.
 Still being in the natsjs-client

 folder, now use the producer.js